-With the engine running and the parking brake applied.
+With the engine running and the parking brake applied,

-- unscrew the valve cap of the wheel concerned and screw on the inflation adapter 6: - adapter 8 must be connected to the accessories socket on the dashboard of the vehicle: - press switch 3 to inflate the tyre to the recommended pressure (refer to the information on "Tyre pressure"): - after a maximum of 5 minutes, stop inflating and read the pressure (on pressure gauge 5).
+- unroll the hose from the container; - connect the compressor hose 3 to the container's inlet 8; - depending on the vehicle, connect the container 8 to the compressor from the container recess 7; - unscrew the valve cap on the relevant wheel and screw on the container's inflation adapter 1; - adapter 2 must be connected to the vehicle accessories socket; - press switch 4 to inflate the tyre to the recommended pressure (please refer to the information in the section on "Tyre pressure");

-Note: while the bottle is emptying (approximately 30 seconds), the pressure gauge 5 will indicate briefly a pressure of 6 bar, then the pressure drops.
+- after a maximum of 15 minutes, stop inflating and read the pressure (on pressure gauge 5). - Note: while the container is emptying (approximately 30 seconds), the pressure gauge 5 will briefly indicate a pressure of up to 6 bar.
+The pressure will then drop. - adjust the pressure: to increase it, continue inflation with the kit; to reduce it, press button 6.

-If the recommended pressure cannot be achieved, repair is impossible.
-Do not drive the vehicle.
-Consult an approved dealer.
+If a minimum pressure of 1.8 bar is not reached after 15 minutes, repair is not possible; do not drive the vehicle but contact an approved dealer.

-If the vehicle is parked on the hard shoulder, you must warn other road users of vour vehicle's presence with a warning triangle or with other devices as per the legislation applying to the country you are in.
+If the vehicle is parked on the hard shoulder, you must warn other road users of your vehicle's presence with a warning triangle or with other devices as per the legislation applying to the country you are in.

-TYRE INFLATION KIT (3/3)
+TYRE PRESSURE KIT (3/3)